ABOUT

 Additional photographs can be viewed on Instagram.

-Photography Projects/Books
+Photography Books

-The Land of Sunflowers and Steel (2022)
+The Land of Sunflowers and Steel (Under Contract with Iskra Books, Coming Winter 2025)

 Shot in Ukraine in the Fall of 2021, THE LAND OF SUNFLOWERS AND STEEL is a visual exploration of a country on the eve of war.
 Divided into five thematic sections, each spread is structured as sets of diptychs or triptychs meant to generate an aesthetic narrative that blurs time and space, living and dead, progress and decay.